 Can other managed bees such as bumble bees or mason bees impact wild bee populations?

 While it is important to have pollinators other than honey bees available for crop pollination, these other managed bees also carry risk to wild bees as carriers of pests and diseases.
 Some species have also been moved outside of their natural range and have caused problems for the native bees.
-Bombus dahlbomii, one of the largest bee species in the work, is at risk of extinction due to pathogen spillover from the imported European bumble bee, Bombus terrestris.
+Bombus dahlbomii, one of the largest bee species in the world, is at risk of extinction due to pathogen spillover from the imported European bumble bee, Bombus terrestris.
 For more information on the imapt of managed bumble bees on wild bumble bees, see From Humble Bee to Greenhouse Pollination Workhorse: Can We Mitigate Risks for Bumble Bees? by Elaine Evans.